alphagov-mirror/stub-trustframework-rp/README.md

 ### Stub Trust framework RP runs on the PAAS
 * To deploy Stub Trust framework RP login to the PAAS and select the build-learn space.
-* Run './gradlew pushToPaas' and this will deploy the app.
+* Run './gradlew pushToPaas' and this will deploy the both instances of Stub RP to the PAAS.
 * RP-1 can be located on the PAAS at https://stub-trustframework-rp-1.cloudapps.digital/ whilst RP-2 can be located on the PAAS at https://stub-trustframework-rp-2.cloudapps.digital/.

 ## License